 Opinion | Open Access

-Copyright © 2007 Hindawi Publishing Corporation.
+Copyright © 2005 Hindawi Publishing Corporation and the authors.
 This is an open access article distributed under the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.